rybmat/LeapForSTK/README.md

 LeapForSTK
 ==========

-Simple Leap Motion Adapter for SuperTuxCarts written in Python.
+Simple Leap Motion Adapter for SuperTuxKarts written in Python.